voostindie/markdown-curator/README.md

 - **Last modification date**: a date representing when the project was last worked on.
 Property name: `last_modified`.
 - **Lead**: a reference to some other document, typically representing a person.
 Property name: `lead`.

 By default, these properties are read from and written to front matter in the project document, using the properties mentioned above, but their source can be overruled by providing custom plugins to resolve these values from wherever you want.

-(Stay tuned for a couple of those to be introduced soon, or have a look at the `vmc` application, which already has a couple.
-For example, there's a plugin that pulls the last modification date from the journal, and there's another that resolves the priority from the order of the projects in OmniFocus.)
+See below.

 To enable the module in your Curator, you have to include it: